 - Heavy cotton string

-- A soaking solution.
+- A saturated solution.
 Mix 1 cup of water, 1 tbsp of boric acid, and 1 tbsp of salt into a bowl.

 - A small piece of metal or paper with a hole.
 This is to hold the wick in place while pouring the wax into the container or mold.